 1).
 So far, the Hon'ble Commission has determined the Transmission & Distribution Tariff based on capacity to be Wheeled or transmitted.
-The transmission and wheeling tariffs are exempted for Solar and Wind power plants till 2027 or 2028.
-The Transmission/Distribution tariffs determined by the Commission did not matter for these Renewable Energy (RE) based power plants as the same are exempted by Solar and Wind Policies of 2015.
+The transmission and wheeling tariffs are exempted for Solar and Wind power plants till 2027 or 2028 depending on the date of commissioning of the project.
+And the tariffs determined by the Commission did not matter for these NCE based power plants as the same are exempted by Solar and Wind Policies of 2015.